-(3) Students who are enrolled in the same program or who take the same module and who are planning to take the same examination during a later examination period, are to be given the opportunity to be present during oral examinations as audience, provided that there is enough space and that no examinee has objected to this provision when registering for the examination.
+(3) Students who are enrolled in the same program or who take the same module and who are planning to take the same examination during a later examination period, are to be given the opportunity to be present during oral examinations as audience, provided that there is enough space and that no examinee has objected to this provision.
 However, no audience is allowed during the examiners' consultation or during the announcement of examination results.